airbytehq/airbyte/docs/tutorials/zoom-activity-dashboard.md

 Here is what we will cover:

-1. Replicating data from Zoom to a PostgreSQL database Airbyte
+1. Replicating data from Zoom to a PostgreSQL database, using Airbyte
 2. Connecting the PostgreSQL database to Tableau
 3. Creating charts in Tableau with Zoom data